When it comes to exporting goods, there are a few different options available to business owners.

 Free trade agreements can help to reduce or eliminate import duties and taxes for certain goods.
 Your freight forwarder can help you determine whether your goods qualify for preferential treatment under a free trade agreement.

-Transporting goods by sea offers an economical and dependable method for international shipping, offering various options like full-container load (FCL) and less-than-container load (LCL).
+Transporting goods by the sea offers an economical and dependable method for international shipping, offering various options like full-container load (FCL) and less-than-container load (LCL).
 However, the process can be complex, especially for new shippers.